 Another issue with sodium benzoate is its capacity for irritation.
 It can cause contact urticaria or dermatitis in susceptible individuals⁸.
 This doesn’t appear to be a problem for most people, but a study suggests sodium benzoate sensitivity is on the rise⁹.

 Personally, we have both experienced negative reactions to sodium benzoate.
 It caused burning, itching, redness, and swelling for both of us.
-We now avoid it in all products, and we recommend that those with sensitive skin avoid using any aloe vera gel containing this potentially problematic ingredient.
+We now avoid it in all products, and we recommend that those with sensitive skin avoid using any aloe vera gel or aloe face mask containing this potentially problematic ingredient.

 The best aloe vera gel for a DIY face mask